-- 3.6 There are no statutorily designated nature conservation sites, such as SSSIs (Sites of Special Scientific Interest) or Local Nature Reserves (LNR) within or adjacent to the application site. - 3.7 A Phase 1 Habitat Survey was carried out by Herts & Middlesex Wildlife Consultancy on 4th April 2011.
-The survey covered both the developable area of the site and the surface water drainage pond. - 3.8 The main habitat and vegetation types identified were: grassland, shrub and scrub; broadleaved plantation, and the open water of the balancing pond.
+- 3.6 A Phase 1 Habitat Survey was carried out by Herts & Middlesex Wildlife Consultancy in April 2011, covering both the proposed developable area and the balancing pond within the site.
+The survey found no statutorily designated nature conservation sites, such as SSSIs (Sites of Special Scientific Interest) or Local Nature Reserves (LNR) either within the site or within a 2km radius of the site. - 3.7 The main habitat and vegetation types identified were: grassland, shrub and scrub, broadleaved plantation, and the open water of the balancing pond.
 The south, west, and south eastern boundaries of the site are bordered by strips of young broadleaved planting.
-The balancing pond is steep sided and surrounded by a perimeter fence. - 3.9 The grassland has been subject to much disturbance in the past and there are only remnants of the original pasture on the site.
+The balancing pond is steep sided and surrounded by a perimeter fence. - 3.8 The grassland has been subject to much disturbance in the past and there are only remnants of the original pasture on the site.
 This is a rough and species-poor mix which was considered in the Survey to be of low to moderate ecological value.
-The trees within the site a mostly immature and lack features that could potentially support roosting bats.
-No evidence of badgers, bats, Great Crested Newts or other protected species have been recorded within the site. - 3.10 Hertfordshire Biological Records Centre has provided the following comments in respect of the site and the Habitat Survey:
+The trees within the site a mostly immature and lack features that could potentially support roosting bats. - 3.9 No evidence of badgers or bats was recorded at the site.
+In terms of Great Crested Newts, the balancing pond represented a sub-optimal habitat for the protected species but the survey identified the possibility that newts may be present within the pond.
+Therefore, as well as an updated Phase 1 Habitat Survey (due to the elapse of time between the previous survey and the future submission of a planning application), the planning application should also be informed by a Great Crested Newt survey (and any other protected species survey as recommended by the aforementioned update to the Phase 1 Habitat Survey).
+These species-specific surveys should identify appropriate mitigation measures (where relevant) to ensure the development does not have a detrimental impact upon the biodiversity and ecological value of the site.

-1 Heritage Asset Impact Assessment: Land at Chesham Road, Bovingdon, Archaeological Services & Consultancy Ltd, May 2013.
+2 'Archaeological Assessment Stage 1: Desk-based Assessment: Land at Chesham Road, Bovingdon, Hertfordshire (Local Allocation 6)', Archaeological Services & Consultancy Ltd, July 2013.

-- The precise nature of ecological enhancements will need further consideration as it will depend on the precise nature of the proposed development, available space and management. - The creation of wildflower grasslands and or a community orchard may warrant further consideration. - Retention of some of the existing Green Infrastructure is supported. - 3.11 Survey updates may be required at the planning application stage and any required measures arising from the survey process would be established at that time.
+- 3.10 Hertfordshire Biological Records Centre has provided the following comments in respect of the site and the Habitat Survey, which should be factored into preparation of the planning application: - The precise nature of ecological enhancements will need further consideration as it will depend on the precise nature of the proposed development, available space and management. - The creation of wildflower grasslands and or a community orchard may warrant further consideration. - Retention of some of the existing Green Infrastructure is supported. - 3.11 Further context to the on-site surveys is provided in the document Hertfordshire's Ecological Networks3 which will need to be considered in preparing proposals for the site.
+This will help ensure that the development seeks to protect and enhance the integrity of wider ecological networks and achieve biodiversity gains where possible, in accordance with the objectives of the NPPF.